 Multi-Day Itinerary Ideas

-Another great experience I recommend is attending an evening classical concert in one of Prague’s many historic churches.
-The concert I attended was held at the St. Salvator Church, across from the Charles Bridge, and it featured a soloist and string quintet playing Vivaldi’s The Four Seasons.
+An experience I highly recommend is attending an evening classical concert.
+These concerts are typically held in one of Prague’s many historic churches, offering travelers the opportunity to enjoy beautiful music in a stunning setting.
+During my trip, I attended a concert at St. Salvator Church, located just across the street from the Charles Bridge.
+The performance featured a soloist and string quintet performing Vivaldi’s The Four Seasons.

 Performances can sell out, especially during busy travel seasons, so I recommend buying tickets before your trip.
-I purchased my ticket via Get Your Guide.
+I purchased my ticket via Get Your Guide but tickets can also be purchased directly from the venue.

 Things To Do in Prague by Interest